JJ/hoborg/text/text.md

 A jointee run up to Ted, shouting.

 "The Klan!
 It's the Klan!"
 Ted slapped him in the face.
+To calm him down, or just for the hell of it.
+Maybe that was the reason he went into clowning.
+They slap a lot.

 "There's no such think in the people's republic!
 Just shut up and fetch the ringmaster!"
 I could see that the bonfire was actually a cross on fire.
 And that the riders that were running had pointed white hats and white robes.

-Ted started to run obliquely to the fire.
-The jointee went past me, looking for the ringmaster, which was still at the office carriage, tending for Rufus.
+Ted started to run catercorner  to the fire.
+The jointee went past me, looking for the ringmaster, which was still at the office carriage, tending to Rufus.
 And I could either try to stop the fire, or go in pursuit.
-And then I heard cries from the jig show tent.
+And then I heard cries coming from the jig show tent.

-Actually, there were cries everywhere.
-I was late already and most customers had left, but the few dyed-in-the wool marks were still pouring out of the shows and gambling tents.
+Actually,  cries and shouts were coming from all directions; It was late already and most customers had left, but the few dyed-in-the wool marks were still pouring out of the skin shows and gambling tents.
 And some of them were crying their heads out.
-But that cry was kind of different.
+I noticed those particular ones for some reason;  that cry was kind of different.

 Yes, I know cries.
-I worked the cows, and know when a cow is calling its calf, when she wants a hump, when she's broken a leg.
-A woman crying is no different.
-So she was crying surprise.
+I worked the cows, and know when a cow is calling its calf, when she wants a hump, when she's broken a leg or when she's just mooing her happiness.
+A woman crying is no different, and I heard that whoever was shouting from the jing show was crying surprise.
 And she was probably Tracy.
-So I run in that direction.
+So I made the choice and run in that direction.

+When did I work the cows?
+No, I never did that.
+Did I just say that?
+No way, I was raised and lived in California and there are no cows to speak of there.
+Just oranges.

-And what I found there was a group of circus girls beating senseless one of the honkies that had tried to scam us before.
-He had still white rags around him, so he was part of the raiding party.
+So, as I said, run up to the jug show and what I found there was a group of circus girls beating senseless one of the honkies that had tried to scam us before.
+He was still dressed in white rags, so he was part of the raiding party.
 Which, come to think of it, was probably just a distraction to get again at the same person: Tracy.

 Tracy was telling them to please stop.
-The guy was pretty beat up, trying to stand up, but he was being kicked in the general area of his bollocks and was not going to be able to stand straight for a good amount of time.
+The guy was in a pretty bad shape, lying on the floor and trying to stand up, but he was being kicked in the general area of his bollocks and was not going to be able to stand straight for a good amount of time.
 But for the time being it was quite clear that he was